Skip to main content

 You have the choice of implementation language when creating a method.
 In fact, within a single class, it is possible to have multiple methods implemented in different languages.
 All methods interoperate regardless of implementation language.

 By default, a method uses the language specified by the Language keyword of the class to which it belongs.
-For this keyword, the default is objectscript (ObjectScript).
-The other option is tsql (TSQL).
+For this keyword, the default is objectscript (ObjectScript); the other options are python, tsql, and ispl.
+To override the language for a specific method, set the Language keyword for that method:

 {